ayechanst/platinum-eth/plat-eth/posts/2simpleNFT.md

 ---
 title: "🎟 Simple NFT Example"
-subtitle: "🎫 Create a simple NFT to learn basics of 🏗 Scaffold-ETH 2."
+subtitle: "Create a simple NFT to learn basics of 🏗 Scaffold-ETH 2."
 data: "2024-04-20"
 ---